A sequential linear complementarity problem method for generalized Nash equilibrium problems: A sequential linear complementarity problem method

-The solvability of the LC subproblem also plays a pivotal role in the execution of Algorithm~\ref{algslcp}.
-Analogous to how the positive definiteness of the quadratic term guarantees the solvability of a quadratic programming subproblem, the $(\alpha,\beta)$-monotonicity condition likewise ensures the subproblem solvability.
+We next address the solvability of the LC subproblem.
+The $(\alpha,\beta)$-monotonicity condition plays a role analogous to the positive semidefiniteness of the quadratic term in SQP methods and guarantees that the LC subproblem admits a solution.